Step 1: Advertising Your Pet

 - If you like what you hear from the applicant, their vet, and their groomer (if applicable), then you may want to schedule a meet-and-greet in a public place.
 If you feel comfortable meeting at their home, you can see where your pet will be living.
-However, you may prefer to take someone with you who can interact with your pet while you get to know the prospective adopter.
+For your safety, take someone with you who can also interact with your pet while you get to know the prospective adopter.

 - If it isn’t possible for you to do a meet-and-greet at the applicant’s home, ask them to send you photos of their home, yard, family, and any pets they already own.
 Read More.

 Step 3: Meet-and-Greet…and Possible Adoption